-Monopsony power depends on the elasticity of supply.
-When supply is elastic, as in Figure 10.18.(a), marginal expenditure and average expenditure do not differ by much, so price is close to what it would be in a competitive market.

-The opposite is true when supply is inelastic, as in Figure 10.18.(b).
+The degree of monopsony power depends on the elasticity of supply.
+When supply is elastic, as in Figure 10.17.(a), the marginal expenditure and average expenditure do not differ by much, so the price is close to what it would be in a competitive market.
+However, when supply is inelastic, as in Figure 10.17.(b), the monopsonist can significantly reduce the price and pay less than the marginal cost of production.